Gum Disease and Heart Disease

 - Swollen feet or ankles

-What can dental professionals do?
+What can oral care professionals do?

-- Periodontal disease patients with other risk factors for heart disease, such as hypertension, overweight/obesity, smoking, etc. who have not seen a physician within the last year, should be referred for medical examination
+- Periodontal disease patients with other risk factors for heart disease, such as hypertension, overweight/obesity, smoking, etc. who have not seen a physician within the last year, should be referred for medical examination.

-- Treatment of periodontitis in patients with a history of cardiovascular events needs to follow American Heart Association (AHA) guidelines for elective procedures
+- Treatment of periodontitis in patients with a history of cardiovascular events needs to follow American Heart Association (AHA) guidelines for elective procedures.

-- Practitioners should advise patients of the risk of periodontal inflammation to general as well as oral health
+- Practitioners should advise patients of the risk of periodontal inflammation to general as well as oral health.

-- Lifestyle improvements relating to diet, exercise and stress management should also be provided to high-risk patients in collaboration with appropriate specialists and may bring health gains beyond the oral cavity
+- Lifestyle improvements relating to diet, exercise and stress management should also be provided to high-risk patients in collaboration with appropriate specialists and may bring health gains beyond the oral cavity.